-The Government manages Saskatchewan's public resources through a vast and complex structure of over 200 organizations, including departments, boards, and Crown corporations (see Appendix 2 for a list of these organizations).
+The Government manages Saskatchewan's public resources through a vast and complex structure of nearly 300 organizations, including departments, boards, and Crown corporations (see Appendix 2 to this Report for a list of these organizations).

-The Committee's main objective is to discuss and correct issues that are raised by Committee members and by our Office.
-To meet its responsibilities, the Committee can examine and evaluate the activities of all government departments, agencies, and Crown corporations included in the public accounts and our reports.
+The Committee's main objective is to discuss and recommend actions to be taken on issues that are raised by Committee members and by our Office.
+To meet its responsibilities, the Committee examines and evaluates the activities of all government departments, agencies, and Crown corporations included in the public accounts.
+It also reviews the issues raised in our reports on the results of our work at government organizations.

 The Committee has access to all government organizations and their officials.
 The officials attend the Committee meetings and answer questions about the administration of their programs.
+Our Office attends the Committee's meetings to help the Committee in its reviews.

-The Committee reports its findings and recommendations to the Assembly.
+The Committee formally reports its findings and recommendations to the Assembly in written reports.